WebOrigami/docs/src/content/pattern/interface.md

 {{ flat/object.js }}
 ```

-This module exports an explorable graph wrapper around the object.
-For now, this wrapper can only handle a flat object — later we handle a hierarchical object.
+This module exports an explorable graph that wraps the JavaScript object containing the markdown data.
+For now, this wrapper can only handle a flat object — later we will extend this to handle hierarchical objects.

 ## Test the object graph